 We walked back home.
 I fired up the computer to write this and took two Nyquils for my sniffles and aches and wrote this and will cut and paste sin spell check and sin proof reading.
 It might never happen, but hopefully it will get cleaned up someday.
 Today Tonight is not that day.

 Good night!
-I have a date with a bathroom sink, an SEV tee shirt, some SEV shorts and some Tilley socks and then when they are washed, rung out in a towel and hung by the fan with care It is time for me to clean myself with a shower and then off to bed.
+I have a date with a bathroom sink, an SEV tee shirt, some SEV shorts and some Tilley socks and then when they are washed, wrung out in a towel and hung by the fan with care.
+It is time for me to clean myself with a shower and then off to bed.

 Monday, January 16

 Lessons at six.
 That was the last day paid for and we agreed to pay after each day from now on since there was no guarantee that the tutor would wake up with his alarm clock broken.
 He bought a new one on E-Bay and a friend will bring that to him from the States in February.